awsdocs/aws-systems-manager-user-guide/doc_source/troubleshooting-managed-instances.md

 }
 ```

-If registration has not completed yet or was unsuccessful, the command returns results similar to the following:
+If registration hasn't completed yet or was unsuccessful, the command returns results similar to the following:

 ```
 {